donkuri/learn-mathematics/index.md

 <img src="/learn-mathematics/img/rotman-topology.jpg" alt="Rotman Topology" width="200px"/>

 As you might have noticed by now, I love reading Rotman.
 His books are always well written and very clear and this one is no stranger to this.
 I just wish there was a bit more on cohomology.
-Perhaps my favorite book on the subject is this next one:
+That said, my favorite book on the subject is perhaps this next one:

 **[Algebraic Topology](https://www.amazon.com/Algebraic-Topology-Course-Graduate-Mathematics/dp/0387943277/)**, *William Fulton*

 <img src="/learn-mathematics/img/fulton.jpg" alt="Fulton" width="200px"/>

-The approach here is pretty different, where cohomology groups are introduced first and the theory kind of unravels from there into homology groups and then the fundamental group, which is usually the exact opposite of how students learn algebraic topology.
+The approach here is pretty different.
+Cohomology is introduced first and the theory kind of unravels from there into homology groups and then the fundamental group, which is usually the exact opposite of how students learn algebraic topology.
 Personally, I like this order much better as I find it more intuitive to understand.
 I love that it starts from path integrals, it makes the entire presentation less abstract and you immediately understand how and why (co)homology was introduced.
 Finally, it's impossible to make a list of algebraic topology books without mentioning this one:

 **[Differential Forms in Algebraic Topology](https://www.amazon.com/Differential-Algebraic-Topology-Graduate-Mathematics/dp/1441928154/)**, *Raoul Bott, Loring W. Tu*